Relaxing the Exclusion Restriction in Shift-Share Instrumental Variable Estimation: Shift-share instrumental variables and the exclusion restriction

+where $\xi_{lt} = \rho\epsilon_{lt} + \nu_{lt} + u_{lt}$.
+In order for the initial shares to be valid instruments, they should not be directly related with the outcome ($\alpha_j=0$) and they should not be related to the initial shocks ($\phi_j=0$) or there should be no serial correlation between initial and current shocks ($\rho=0$).
-In the migration example, the first part of validity means that there is no adjustment through other factors of production.
-The second part means that unobserved shocks are not related to initial shares and/or these shocks are not correlated across time.
-The strict exclusion restriction can now be stated as \begin{assumption} \textbf{Strict exclusion restriction: } All shares $z_{jlt^0}$ are valid. \end{assumption}

-Under the strict exclusion restriction and relevance, the shift-share IV estimator is consistent (Proposition 2 in GSS).
+Next, I summarize the above and introduce the definition of share validity in the context of this model to state the exclusion restriction more easily. \begin{definition}{\textbf{Validity}}\\ A share $z_{jlt^0}$ is called valid when (1) $\alpha_j = 0$ and (2) at least one of the following two holds: $\rho=0$ or $\phi_j=0$. \end{definition} In the migration example, the first part of validity means that there is no adjustment through other factors of production.
+The second part means that unobserved shocks are not related to initial shares and/or these shocks are not correlated over time.
+The strict exclusion restriction can now be stated as \begin{assumption} \textbf{Strict exclusion restriction: } All shares $z_{jlt^0}$ are valid. \end{assumption} Under the strict exclusion restriction and relevance, the shift-share IV estimator is consistent (Proposition 2 in GSS).
 Note that when Assumption \ref{ass:excls} is fulfilled, the shifts do not play a role for the validity of the instrument.

 Another way to achieve consistency of the estimator is relying on random shifts.
 This is the setting in \citet*{Borusyak2020Quasi} and \citet*{Adao2019Shift}.
 Which of the settings should be considered is dependent on the application.
+Still, the methods proposed here are also applicable to the random shocks setting of \citet*{Borusyak2020Quasi}, when there are multiple shifts.
+The following sections discuss how this can be achieved.

 Applications in labor and migration economics often are related to share exogeneity, because they stress that past shares are not directly related with the outcome of interest and are hence valid.
+Twenty-one examples for this are listed in Table \ref{tab:Quotes} in the Appendix.
+This list is not exhaustive.
+In the mentioned papers, the reader can find explicit statements that share exogeneity motivates the validity of the shift-share IV strategy.